rshinda/jenkins-react-app-1/README.md

 14) Build Source Code and check its status:

-Click on “Build Now” on the left-hand side of the screen to create the source code
+Click on Build Now on the left-hand side of the screen to create the source code

 15) Console Output:

-Select the build number and click on “Console Output” to check the status of the build run.
+Select the build number and click on Console Output to check the status of the build run.

 When it shows success, it means that we have successfully run the program from the GitHub Repository.